robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The headings and the alignment of the cells is given in the first two lines.
 The cell width is variable.
 The pandoc parameter `--columns=NUM` can be used to define the length of lines in characters.
 If contents do not fit, they will be wrapped.

+Complex tables, e.g. tables featuring multiple headers or those containing cells spanning multiple rows or columns, are currently not representable in markdown format.
+However, it is possible to embed LATEX and HTML tables into the document.
+These format-specific tables will only be included in the output if a document of the respective format is produced.
+This is method can be extended to apply any kind of format-specific typographic functionality which would otherwise be unavailable in markdown syntax.

 ## Figures

 Figures are inserted as follows: